← Back to writing

 The series

 The first piece argued that AI in drug discovery is bottlenecked upstream by the predictive validity of the experimental systems that generate training data.
 This piece argues that the downstream constraint is clinical throughput, and that the clinical operations layer is similarly under-capitalised.
-The third piece takes both arguments together and asks where the iteration loop should sit.
-The fourth piece asks what all of this means for Europe.
+The final piece takes both arguments together and asks where those learning loops can actually be built.
+China has industrialised the cheap-fast clinical loop.
+I beleive that Europe’s opportunity is not to imitate that race at smaller scale, but to build a different kind of learning asset around higher-fidelity biology, linked human data, regulator-defined evidence pathways, and transatlantic capital construction.

 Sources